This page describes part of the contents of the Discovering Tong book including selected extracts from the book.

 Excavations of Tong Castle in the last 30 years have shown a very complex sequence of building and re-building confirming the Buck engraving as a fair representation of the Castle at the time.

-When Tong was sold in 1603 to Sir Thomas Harries the country was in the troubled times of the Reformation and then the Civil War.
-Ownership passed on by marriage to the Pierrepoints (Dukes of Kingston).
-William Pierrepoint (William the Wise) was a trusted negotiator between King Charles I and Parliament after the 1649.
+When Tong was sold in 1603 to Sir Thomas Harries ➚ the country was in the troubled times of the Reformation and then the Civil War.
+Ownership passed on by marriage to the Pierreponts ➚ (Dukes of Kingston).
+William Pierrepont (William the Wise) was a trusted negotiator between King Charles I and Parliament after the 'Second Civil War' of 1648.

 Tong became a distant outpost of their estate and not a permanent residence.
-It was not until 1764 when George Durant bought the Manor of Tong that any great changes took place.
+It was not until 1764 when George Durant bought the Manor of Tong that any great change took place.

 By the mid-eighteenth century the mediaeval concept of Lords of the Manor changed.
 No longer was the importance of the village rooted solely in agricultural land and a tight knit group of feudal families.
 The increasing prosperity of England gave rise to a new order of gentry with abundant money to bestow upon their estates.

 The village of Tong in Shropshire exemplifies this trend in as stark a fashion as possible.
-George Durant, who made it rich in the West Indies, buys the estate from the Duke of Kingston and makes his mark by rebuilding the Castle in a grand and bizarre style.
+George Durant, who made it rich in the West Indies, bought the estate from the Duke of Kingston and made his mark by rebuilding the Castle in a grand and bizarre style.

 Chapter 3 includes newly available material to shows how George Durant came to his fortune and how it was spent at Tong.